 More severe forms of depression can be accompanied by a constant loss of hope and a difficulty functioning at all in many areas of life.
 This can involve thoughts of harming yourself and yearning for an escape from life.
 You may notice yourself wanting to sleep constantly.
 These wishes for escape can turn into substance and alcohol abuse and other self-harming habits, as well.

 My aim is to provide you a safe place to receive the support you need.
 Depression can leave people feeling like they are dragging through life, and it’s that much harder when you feel like you’re going through it alone.
 We will go at your pace to understand and work through the underlying elements feeding your depression, aiming to lighten and ease life’s burdens while bringing more hope and positivity into your life.
-Visit the my approach page to learn more about how I work.
+Visit the my approach page to learn more about my work.

 Contact Nathan for a therapy consultation.